-Have an adult blindfold you and lead you around by your hand - through the apartment, through the house, outside for a w you stop?
+Have an adult blindfold you and lead you around by your hand - through the apartment, through the house, outside for a walk.

-the house, outside for a walk.
 Your guide will have to give you precise instructions: Is there an obstacle in your path?
 Are there steps?
 Where does the path get narrow?
 Where is it steep or slippery?
-How fast should you walk, and when should
+How fast should you walk, and when should you stop?